12. WordPress Multisite

 - Subdomain (ie. sitename.mysite.com)

 Please read on to learn why we usually recommend against using subdomains for WordPress.

-12.1 Why Subdomains Are DiscouragedLink to chapter 1
+12.1 Why Subdomains Are DiscouragedCopy chapter anchor to clipboard

 There are several performance, SEO, and technical reasons why we recommend going with a subdirectory install whenever possible.